Methadone Clinic North Platte, NE

 Great Plains Health Behavioral Health

-Great Plains Health Behavioral Health is a methadone clinic in North Platte, NE situated in Lincoln County at 601 West Leota Street, 69101 zip code area that also includes suboxone treatment.
-Great Plains Health Behavioral Health provides methadone/buprenorphine for pain management, suboxone prescription and buprenorphine maintenance.
-In addition, Great Plains Health Behavioral Health provides self-help groups, case management and social skills development.
-Great Plains Health Behavioral Health provides opioid treatment for children and adolescents.
-Great Plains Health Behavioral Health also provides detox service that includes: cocaine detoxification, methamphetamines detoxification and alcohol detox.
+Great Plains Health Behavioral Health is a methadone clinic in North Platte, Nebraska located at 601 West Leota Street, 69101 zip code.
+Great Plains Health Behavioral Health provides suboxone prescription, buprenorphine maintenance and methadone/buprenorphine for pain management.
+Also, Great Plains Health Behavioral Health offers mental health services, housing services and social skills development.
+Great Plains Health Behavioral Health includes opioid treatment for children and adolescents.
+Great Plains Health Behavioral Health also offers detox treatment that includes: alcohol detox, cocaine detoxification and benzodiazepines detoxification.

 Call (866) 434-2077 for 24/7 help with treatment.